 - 1. Setup the job during initialization.
 For example, create the temporary output directory for the job during the initialization of the job.
-The job client does the setup for the job. - 2.
+Job setup is done by a separate task when the job is in PREP state and after initializing tasks.
+Once the setup task completes, the job will be moved to RUNNING state. - 2.
 Cleanup the job after the job completion.
 For example, remove the temporary output directory after the job completion.
-A separate task does the cleanupJob at the end of the job.
+Job cleanup is done by a separate task at the end of the

-- 3. Setup the task temporary output.

-- 4. Check whether a task needs a commit.
-This is to avoid the commit procedure if a task does not need commit.

-- 5. Commit of the task output.

-- 6. Discard the task commit.
+- job.
+Job is declared SUCCEDED/FAILED/KILLED after the cleanup task completes. - 3.
+Setup the task temporary output.
+Task setup is done as part of the same task, during task initialization. - 4.
+Check whether a task needs a commit.
+This is to avoid the commit procedure if a task does not need commit. - 5.
+Commit of the task output.
+Once task is done, the task will commit it's output if required. - 6.
+Discard the task commit.
+If the task has been failed/killed, the output will be cleaned-up.
+If task could not cleanup (in exception block), a separate task will be launched with same attempt-id to do the cleanup.